marpe163/TSKS05/Hardware/README.md

 ## Notes regarding Matlab on Linux

+There are lots of problems when running Matlab on Linux.

 ### Detecting serial port

 On Linux, the following command should be run as root before starting Matlab.